lumpenspace/llamda/README.md

-# llambda
+# llamda

-`llambda` is a Python library that provides a decorator and utility functions for simplifying function calls / tool use in LLM.
+`llamda` is a Python library that provides a decorator and utility functions for simplifying function calls / tool use in LLM.

 Features include: